 Epilepsy is a disorder that causes seizures when clusters of nerve cells send out the wrong signals.
 People with epilepsy who are having an attack may act and feel strangely, have muscle spasms and even become unconscious.

 Sometimes epilepsy happens because of a disease or brain injury, or because part of the brain didn’t develop properly.
-In a lot of cases, no cause can be found.
+In many cases, no cause can be found.

-People with epilepsy can live just as long as anyone else, but they can be at risk during a seizure.
-They could fall or bump into something, or have a seizure while driving, swimming, cooking or doing anything that requires attention or physical coordination.
+Having epilepsy affects many dimensions of everyday life, especially due to the risks associated with a seizure.
+You could fall or bump into something or have a seizure while driving, swimming, cooking or doing anything that requires attention or physical coordination.
 Epilepsy can also interfere with family life, work or reaching your goals, especially if seizures happen frequently.

 What are the Symptoms of Epilepsy?